Feastio

 Onion in lamb broth

+The Havervadgard lamb leg and belly were delivered with onion in lamb broth.
 The lamb leg was my least favorite part of the meal, as it was tough to chew.
 I much preferred the tender belly.
+The pretty presentation of concentric onions also added to this course.

 Sausage made with lamb trimmings